CUHKSZ-MED-BioE/DAAC/README.md

 DAAC is a framework for medical time-series diagnosis that combines a GAN-enhanced discrepancy estimator with an adaptive multi-view contrastive learner.
 It leverages external normal data to compute reconstruction-error features and uses multi-head attention with hierarchical contrastive losses to learn robust, generalizable representations, achieving state-of-the-art results even with limited labeled data across multiple clinical EEG/ECG datasets.

 ## Datasets
+### AD (Target EEG Dataset)

+The AD dataset consists of resting-state EEG recordings from 22 subjects, including 11 patients diagnosed with probable Alzheimer’s disease and 11 healthy controls.
+EEG was recorded at the University Hospital of Valladolid (Spain) using 19 electrodes under the 10–20 system at 256 Hz; each subject contributed over 5 minutes of eyes-closed data, which was segmented into 5-second trials over 16 channels and then further divided into overlapping 1-second epochs for model training.

+### ADFD (External  EEG Dataset)

+The ADFD dataset is a public multi-group EEG dataset including 36 Alzheimer’s disease (AD) patients, 23 frontotemporal dementia (FTD) patients, and 29 healthy controls (HC).
+Recordings were acquired with 19 channels at 500 Hz, bandpass filtered to 0.5–45 Hz, downsampled to 256 Hz, and segmented into non-overlapping 1-second windows using 16 overlapping channels, resulting in 69,752 1-second EEG segments that serve as external data in DAAC.

 ### Preprocessing
 (1) AD:(link) ineternal dataset: (https://drive.google.com/drive/folders/1BdlZG9mKQCcAI5zM3JLbzF0nib0X0IRU?dmr=1&ec=wgc-drive-globalnav-goto)